Charged/charged.github.com/help.md

 #### Charged-Miners

-Charged-miners plays very much like minecraft does.
-You can place and destroy blocks through clicks of the mousepointer, select blocks with middle-click, walk around, chat, and so forth.
+Charged-miners plays very much like Minecraft does.
+You can place and destroy blocks through clicks of the mouse pointer, select blocks with middle-click, walk around, chat, and so forth.

 But it also lets you do more, you can freely place special blocks like water